christiansteier/mooclms/docs/source/feedback_block.rst

 .. image:: _images/feedback_block.png

-As with the Feedback module, this block is disabled by default and must be enabled by the administrator from *Administration > Site administration > Plugins > Blocks > Manage blocks*.
+As with the :ref:`Feedback <feedback>` module, this block is disabled by default and must be enabled by the administrator from *Administration > Site administration > Plugins > Blocks > Manage blocks*.